slowli/externref/README.md

-# Low-cost reference type shims for WASM modules
+# Low-Cost Reference Type Shims For WASM Modules

 A [reference type] (aka `externref` or `anyref`) is an opaque reference made available to a WASM module by the host environment.
 Such references cannot be forged in the WASM code